The real estate market has been extremely strong for the past few years, but things have started to change.

 Speak With a Trusted Advisor

-If you have any questions about how inflation may affect your investment portfolio, taxes, our 401(k)-recommendation service, or anything else, please call our office at (586) 226-2100.
+If you have any questions about how inflation may affect your investment portfolio, retirement planning, taxes, our 401(k)-recommendation service, or anything else, please call our office at (586) 226-2100.

 Please feel free to forward this commentary to a friend, family member, or co-worker.
 If you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation, please call us so we can discuss it.